-Yep, we do that for two reasons:
+We do that for three reasons:

 - Often, the author's book is a few degrees away from the title of the book list they created.
 And if we feature your book there, it can lead to confusion.

 - Your book is a smart promotion on your book list, but not included in the list.
 We want to ensure reader trust, and that difference is key.